STEFANOVIVAS/star-schema-notes/Part III - Dimension Design/Chapter 6 - More on dimensions tables.md

 - Less familiar are implicit relationships, which occur when two attributes are located in the same table.
 Implicit relationships imply a natural affinity between attributes, rather than a relationship that can take many contexts.
 These relationships tend to be more consistent, and they are browsable.
 These relationships tend to exist only in a single context, representing a natural affinity rather than one based on process activities.
 The relationships among attributes in a dimension table may change over time but tend to be less volatile than those of the explicit variety.
 When implicit relationships do change, their history can be preserved through a type 2 slow change response.

 ## Breaking Up Large Dimensions
 Sometimes, a dimension table becomes so wide that database administrators become concerned about its effect on the database.
 Such a concern may be purely technical but is completely valid.
 Very wide rows, for example, may impact the way that the database administrator allocates space or designates block size.
-When a table has scores of type 2 attributes, incremental updates to the dimension can become a tremendous processing bottleneck.How to deal with them?
+When a table has scores of type 2 attributes, incremental updates to the dimension can become a tremendous processing bottleneck.
+How to deal with them?

 ### Splitting Dimension Tables Arbitrarily
 One common solution to the overly long dimension row is a simple separation of attributes into two tables.
 These two tables use the same surrogate key values, and they share a one-to-one relationship with one another.
 The excessive row length is split across the two tables, bringing row size back into the comfort zone of the